Shiva Permasol Transparent Oil Colors Permasol Black (PBLK)

 White graphite paper

 1. Basecoat the entire plate MU and let dry.
 Wet the plate with water, then lightly sponge with EYG to achieve a mottled appearance.
 Let dry.
 2. Trace the pattern onto tracing paper and transfer onto the plate using white graphite paper and the stylus.

 Note: Refer to the value placement diagram (on page 54) for the following steps.
 Glazing will be applied after all design elements are complete.
 1. Leaves.

 Highlight value = PA Light value = CGL Medium value = CGL + NG Dark value = GU Accent = YO – BC

+Set up the colors according to the value placement diagram or paint like you would any basic leaf.
+While still wet, pull out veins with the wipe out tool.
+Allow to dry.
 2. Yellow onion.
 Use IB and TW to mix three values of neutral gray.
 Paint the onion following the value placement diagram and allow to dry.
 Use the liner to scumble some TOR on the top of the onion, then pull out hairs with PA.
 3. Eggplant.
 Highlight value = PA Light value = NG Medium value = BC + NG Dark value = GU + BC

 Set up the colors according to the value placement diagram.
 While still wet, add splotches of CGL, then soften with the mop.
 For the “pox” marks, brush mix YO + NG + PA and place a small circle for each mark.
 Fill in the marks with the Dark value.
 Allow to dry.
+4. Bermuda onion.